pmadruga/ds-jobindex/reports/blogpost_engine.md

 ```

-Obviously, today there are very advanced techniques and libraries that work very well.
-As mentioned before, the goal is to determine on can AI leverage existing search techniques.
+Today there are very advanced techniques and libraries that work very well.
+As mentioned before, the goal is to determine whether AI can leverage existing search techniques.

 However, it was not possible to perform computations on the whole dataset due to its size.
-This is mainly because when storing the distances from TFIDF, it creates a distance matrix of 4.2m rows x 4.2m colums (resulting in 1.764e+13 cells), making it impossible to store in disk on the current machine used and virtually impossible to store in memory on any machine.
-A possiblity to tackle this challenge is presented in the Future Improvements chapter later on.
+It's because when storing the distances between vectors from TFIDF, it creates a distance matrix of 4.2m rows x 4.2m column (resulting in 1.764e+13 cells), making it impossible to store on the disk of the current machine used and virtually impossible to store in memory on any common machine.
+A possibility to tackle this challenge is presented in the Future Improvements chapter later on.

-The short-term solution was to create slice of the original dataset.
-Thus, a dataset comprised of all the datasets between 2020-02-26 and 2020-03-26 (inc.) was created.
-This results in dataset with the size of 10140 job postings.
+The short-term solution was to create a slice of the original dataset.
+Thus, a dataset comprised of all the datasets between 2020-02-26 and 2020-03-26 (inc.) is created, which results in a dataset with the size of 10140 job postings.

-BERT however, was handled in a slightly different way than the TFIDF approach.
-A file with all the embeddings (of the above subset of data) is created and later on imported in memory.
+BERT, on the other hand, was handled in a slightly different way than the TFIDF approach.
+A file with all the embeddings is created and later on imported into memory.
 The reason why the last step before getting recommendations from BERT is handled in memory is because of its internal optimizations (since it uses tensors, instead of regular arrays).
-Being able to quickly load and sort a dataset of around 10k rows is one of the advantages from BERT when compared to TFIDF.
-Of course, for bigger datasets, a better form of handling would be to have disk persistance.
+These optimizations make it much faster to run in memory.
+Being able to quickly load and sort a dataset of around ten thousand rows is one of the advantages from BERT when compared to TFIDF.
+Of course, for bigger datasets, a better form of handling would be to have disk persistence.

-The [github repository](GITHUB REPO) shows the preprocessing in detail.
+The [github repository](https://github.com/pmadruga/ds-jobindex) shows the preprocessing in detail.

-In order to compare results, three types of examples of job searches were used.
-A very short query term is the first example, followed by a medium (2 words) and finished by a long query (3+ words), as show below
+A few different types of examples of job searches are used to compare the different approaches.
+A concise query term is the first example, followed by a medium (2 words) and finished by a long query (3+ words), as shown below:

 ### Example 1 - "*kok*":

 This search query translates as "chef".

-In this example, all models are compared, including also the results from jobindex, limited to a maximum of 10 results.
+In this example, all models are compared, including also the results from Jobindex.dk, limited to a maximum of 10 results.
 As a reminder, below are the results of the subset of data.
 So, for this query, the results are:

 | result number | Jobindex.dk ([url](https://www.jobindex.dk/jobsoegning?maxdate=20200326&mindate=20200226&archive=1&q=kok))| Direct Search                                                                          | TFIDF                                                                         | BERT                              |
 |---------------|--------------------------------------------------------------|----------------------------------------------------------------------------------------|-------------------------------------------------------------------------------|-----------------------------------|